 The analysis revealed that users read the content on the web in an F-shaped pattern.

-This means that when someone visits your site – at least, when using a desktop computer or laptop, though not necessarily on mobile – they’ll follow two horizontal stripes, and then a vertical stripe to give a F-shaped reading pattern.
+This means that when someone visits your site – at least, when using a desktop computer or laptop, though not necessarily on mobile – they’ll follow two horizontal stripes and then a vertical stripe to give an F-shaped reading pattern.

-An understanding of the concept of eye-tracking will improve your conversion rate, because you’ll know where to place the ads, to maximize click-through rate and earnings.
+An understanding of the concept of eye-tracking will improve your conversion rate, because you’ll know where to place your CTAs and/or ads to maximize click-through rate and earnings.